tkgregory/gradle-project-order-plugin/README.md

     id 'com.tomgregory.project-order' version '1.0.0'
 }
 ```
-The plugin should only be applied to the parent project.
+The plugin should only be applied to a single parent project.
 It will inspect all subprojects of the project it is applied to.

 For the plugin to do anything, you need to apply the following configuration in *build.gradle*: